Geothermal Energy Jobs

 Geothermal power generation

 Geothermal plant operators run day-to-day operations: monitoring turbines, adjusting well flow rates, recording data, performing routine maintenance.
 You are watching SCADA screens, inspecting equipment, responding to alarms, and coordinating with maintenance teams.
 Shifts are typically 12 hours, and schedules can change with production demands.
 In Iceland, operators earn ISK 12.9 million/year (roughly €85,000).
-In the US, geothermal production managers average $75,500/year, though California roles reach $160,000-$250,000 for senior positions.
+Italian operators at Enel's Tuscan plants sit in a comparable band, with senior site roles reaching well above €70,000.

 Geothermal engineers design systems, optimise plant performance, and troubleshoot problems.
 In Germany, they earn €80,600/year.
-New Zealand pays NZD $102,500 (€59,000).
-The US market varies widely: ZipRecruiter reports $91,000 nationally, while Glassdoor shows $145,000, reflecting California's premium.
+Italian geophysicists at geothermal operators earn around €78,300/year.
+New Zealand pays NZD $102,500 (roughly €59,000).
+The US sits across a wide range from $91,000 nationally to $145,000 in California where the Geysers operators concentrate.

 Project managers oversee development from permitting through commissioning.
 They coordinate drilling contractors, equipment suppliers, environmental consultants, and grid operators while managing multi-million-euro budgets over 3-7 year timelines.
-Iceland pays ISK 856,000/year (general project managers).
+Iceland pays around ISK 856,000/year (general project managers).
 US geothermal project managers earn $92,000/year on average, with California roles commanding $160,000-$250,000.

 Drilling and well services

-Drilling engineers plan well trajectories, select drill bits, manage mud programs, and supervise drilling operations.
+Drilling engineers plan well trajectories, select drill bits, manage mud programmes, and supervise drilling operations.
 Geothermal wells can exceed 3,000 metres in depth and encounter temperatures above 300°C, requiring specialised equipment and expertise.
 The work involves long shifts on-site during drilling campaigns, often in remote locations.
 New Zealand pays NZD $102,500 (geothermal engineer proxy).
 The US offers $109,400/year.
 Kenya, where KenGen is expanding Olkaria, pays drilling engineers KES 120,000-180,000/month (€750-1,125), with senior roles reaching KES 210,000.

 Drillers and rig operators run the equipment: operating drawworks, managing casing and cementing, and troubleshooting mechanical failures.
 This is hands-on, shift-based work with significant physical demands and safety risks.
 It is also where oil and gas workers transition most easily - the rigs, the procedures, and the language are nearly identical.